 Before you set off to search for a job, it is wise to start looking through the sources that are readily available to you.
-Top Resume talking to your friends and family members to see if anyone has heard of job openings.
+Talking to your friends and family members to see if anyone has heard of job openings is always a good option.
 They may have some in their own companies that they work for or may even be hiring managers themselves.
 Finding jobs through word of mouth is one of the easiest ways to get a job.
 This is because they can set you up with personal phone numbers, or even set up a meeting time so you can make connections with their connections.
 Whatever the reason or scenario, start here first.
 It might surprise you how many of your friend’s or relatives’ companies are looking to hire.

 Touch Up Your LinkedIn Profile

 Linked in is a valuable online tool that helps both job seekers and employers find each other.
 Through the use of personal profiles and questionnaires, you will receive notifications from companies looking to hire in your desired field.
 Make sure that your profile is up to date with all the necessary information that employers need to know.
 Stevens-Henager explains that although many job matches on LinkedIn happen organically, much of the genius of LinkedIn is found in the number of connections you have.
 If you meet a new employer or really anyone, add them to your connections list on LinkedIn.
 This will help you gain leads to new jobs.